Soka Gakkai International

 The nine consciousnesses can be thought of as different layers of consciousness which are constantly operating together to create our lives.
 The Sanskrit word vijnāna, which is translated as consciousness, includes a wide range of activities, including sensation, cognition and conscious thought.
 The first five of these consciousnesses are the familiar senses of sight, hearing, smell, taste and touch.
 The sixth consciousness is the function that integrates and processes the various sensory data to form an overall picture or thought, identifying what it is that our five senses are communicating to us.
 It is primarily with these six functions of life that we perform our daily activities.

 Below this level of consciousness is the seventh consciousness.
 Unlike those layers of consciousness that are directed toward the outer world, the seventh consciousness is directed toward our inner life and is largely independent of sensory input.
-The seventh consciousness is the basis for our sense of individual identity; attachment to a self distinct to and separate from others has its basis in this consciousness, as does our sense of right and wrong.
+The seventh consciousness is the basis for our sense of individual identity; attachment to a self distinct to and separate from others has its basis in this consciousness, as does our sense of right and wrong. related article Youthfulness Buddhism squarely faces the reality of the "four sufferings" of birth, aging, sickness and death, but as SGI President Daisaku Ikeda comments, "There are certainly many people who, as they age, become increasingly vigorous and energetic."

 Below the seventh consciousness, Buddhism elucidates a deeper layer, the eighth or ālaya consciousness, also known as the never-perishing or storehouse consciousness.
 It is here that the energy of our karma resides.
 Whereas the first seven consciousnesses disappear on death, the eighth consciousness persists through the cycles of active life and the latency of death.
 It can be thought of as the life-flow that supports the activities of the other consciousnesses.
 The experiences described by those who have undergone clinical death and been revived could be said to be occurrences at the borderline of the seventh and eighth consciousnesses.